 2. That is, the book written by Nàrada, one of the twenty Rishis or Sages, and a son of Brahma.
-His name is properly applied to a quarrelsome and embroiling fellow.
+His name is properly applied to a quarrelsome and embroiling fellow. it is absolutely necessary to have connection with the wife of another, under certain circumstances, which will be presently specified.

 Great and powerful monarchs have ruined themselves and their realms by their desire to enjoy the wives of others.
 For instance, in former days the family of the Rávana, King of Lanká (Ceylon), was destroyed because he forcibly abducted Síta, the wife of Ráma, and this action gave rise to the Ramáyana poem, which is known to the whole world.
 Válí lost his life for attempting to have connection with Tárá, as is fully described in the Kishkindá-kánd, a chapter of that history.
-Kíchaka, the Kaurava, together with all his brethren, met with destruction, because he wished to have Draupada 1 (daughter of Drupad), the common wife of the Pandú brothers, as is described in the Virát-parví (section) of the Mahabhárat.
+Kíchaka, the Kaurava, together with all his brethren, met with destruction, because he wished to have Draupada (daughter of Drupad), the common wife of the Pandú brothers, as is described in the Virát-parví (section) of the Mahabhárat.
 Such are the destructions which in days past have happened to those who coveted other men's wives; let none. therefore, attempt adultery even in their thoughts.

 But there are ten changes in the natural state of men, which require to be taken into consideration.
-Firstly, when he is in a state of Dhyása (desiderium), at a loss to do anything except to see a particular woman; secondly, when he finds his mind wandering, as if he were about to lose his senses; thirdly, when he is ever losing himself in thought how to woo and win the woman in question; tourthly, when he passes restless nights without the refreshment of sleep; fifthly, when his looks become haggard and his body emaciated; sixthly, when he feels himself growing shameless and departing from all sense of decency and decorum; seventhly, when his riches take to themselves wings and fly; eighthly, when the state of mental intoxication verges upon madness; ninthly, when fainting fits come on; and tenthly, when he finds himself at the door of death 1.
+Firstly, when he is in a state of Dhyása (desiderium), at a loss to do anything except to see a particular woman; secondly, when he finds his mind wandering, as if he were about to lose his senses; thirdly, when he is ever losing himself in thought how to woo and win the woman in question; tourthly, when he passes restless nights without the refreshment of sleep; fifthly, when his looks become haggard and his body emaciated; sixthly, when he feels himself growing shameless and departing from all sense of decency and decorum; seventhly, when his riches take to themselves wings and fly; eighthly, when the state of mental intoxication verges upon madness; ninthly, when fainting fits come on; and tenthly, when he finds himself at the door of death .